geodes-sms/bibler/README.md

 # Installation
 If you want to use the graphical user interface, simply download [BiBler](BiBler-1.1/BiBler) as a zip and run [bibler.exe](BiBler-1.1/BiBler/bibler.exe).

+The [user manual](BiBler-1.1/BiBler/utils/resources/manual.html) is available from the help menu of the tool.

 # Distribution
 This distribution contains the following files and folders: